moska44/moska44/README.md

 - **You are never charged for what you didn't receive.** A source that fails is not billed.
 A restarted run doesn't charge you twice.
-- **Official public APIs only.** No logins, no scraping of protected content, no residential proxies.
+- **Official public APIs, and robots.txt respected.** No logins, no scraping of protected content, no residential proxies.
+When a site asks not to be read, we don't read it — and the run says so.
-- **Measured, not assumed.** Every fix is verified against real runs before it ships.
+- **Measured, not assumed.** Fixes are verified against real data before they ship — and when something can't be checked, that limit is written down instead of glossed over.

 Found a bug or want another platform supported?
 Open an issue on the Actor — I read everything.

-📍 Bologna, Italy